 4. Vitamin A. Carrots, cantaloupe, and oranges – what do these have in common?
-Each of these orange-colored foods are rich in Vitamin A, a powerful aid in keeping your skin radiant and supple.
+Each of these orange-colored foods is rich in vitamin A, a powerful aid in keeping your skin radiant and supple.

 You can also find vitamin A in green leafy vegetables, eggs, and low-fat dairy foods.

-How about enjoying a spinach salad for lunch and a yogurt and fruit parfait at snack time to give your skin an incredible anti-aging treatment?
+How about enjoying a spinach salad for lunch and a fruit parfait at snack time to give your skin an incredible anti-aging treatment?

 Easy and delicious!

-5. Vitamin C. Vitamin C is a well known for protecting your skin from the damaging effects of the sun.
+5. Vitamin C. Vitamin C is well-known for protecting your skin from the damaging effects of the sun.